 As part of the Company's corruption risk mitigation, we perform mandatory and thorough third-party due diligence processes on high risk third parties, including international distributors and agents.
 These third parties are also required to attest to the Company's anti-corruption regulatory compliance contract language before business can commence.
-As part of the focus on addressing potential risks and ensuring a global understanding of the various applicable policies and requirements, we have also translated our Code of Ethics and Business Conduct into Mandarin and Spanish.
+As part of the focus on addressing potential risks and ensuring a global understanding of the various applicable policies and requirements, we have also translated our Code of Ethics and Business Conduct and our Supplier Code of Conduct into French, Mandarin and Spanish.
+Our Board of Directors also annually attests to our Code of Ethics and Business Conduct.

-The Company works with a third-party anonymous hotline provider where teammates across the globe can reach out via phone or internet with any concerns they may have and be ensured of anonymity in reporting if they so desire.
-The Company, including through training, emphasizes the necessity of whistleblower protection and zero tolerance for retaliation.
+The Company works with a third-party anonymous whistleblower hotline available on our website where teammates and third parties across the globe can reach out via phone or internet with any concerns they may have and be ensured of anonymity in reporting if they so desire.
+The Company has documented and implemented procedures to ensure the protection of whistleblowers' employment status as well as protection from harassment in the workplace.
+Our anti-corruption training emphasizes the necessity of whistleblower procedures, protection, and zero tolerance for retaliation.

-Additionally, as part of the Company's commitment to operating under sound corporate governance practices, the Board of Directors of the Company has a Nominating Committee, which is chaired by independent director, Ellen-Blair Chube, and which is responsible for assisting in and overseeing the process of recruiting and identifying candidates for nomination as directors.
+Additionally, as part of the Company's commitment to operating under sound corporate governance practices, the Board has a Nominating Committee, which is chaired by independent director, Ellen-Blair Chube, and which is responsible for assisting in and overseeing the process of recruiting and identifying candidates for nomination as directors.
 See also "Corporate Governance Matters-Corporate Governance Guidelines and Code of Ethics" for a further discussion of the Company's corporate governance practices.

 The Board has also been focused on maintaining a refreshed Board and regularly bringing in new viewpoints.
-As a result of such ongoing Board refreshment, the Company has added three new directors to the Board since 2018, providing for fresh perspectives along with continuity in the Board's composition.
+As a result of such ongoing Board refreshment, the Company has added two new directors to the Board since 2021, providing for fresh perspectives along with continuity in the Board's composition.
+Most recently, as part of the Board's commitment to maintaining a refreshed Board, as well as to further the Company's cyber security initiatives, the Board appointed Patricia J. Schmeda, an accomplished information technology executive, as a director.